arduino-libraries/ArduinoBLE/docs/api.md

 ### `discoverService()`

-Discover the attributes of a particular service on the BLE device.
+Discover the attributes of a particular service on the Bluetooth® Low Energy device.

 #### Syntax